A Generalized Kernel Approach to Structured Output Learning: Operator-valued Kernel Formulation of Kernel Dependency Estimation

 where $\lambda > 0$ is a regularization parameter.
-Using the representer theorem, the solution of~\eqref{eq:rr} has the following form\footnote{As in the scalar-valued case, operator-valued kernels provide an elegant way of dealing with nonlinear problems~(mapping $g$) by reducing them to linear ones~(mapping $h$) in some feature space~($\mathcal{F_{XY}}$) (see Figure~\ref{fig:kde2}).}:
+Using the representer theorem in the vector-valued setting~\citep{Micchelli-2005a}, the solution of~\eqref{eq:rr} has the following form\footnote{As in the scalar-valued case, operator-valued kernels provide an elegant way of dealing with nonlinear problems~(mapping $g$) by reducing them to linear ones~(mapping $h$) in some feature space~$\mathcal{F_{XY}}$ (see Figure~\ref{fig:kde2}).}: